bendikwa/esphome-igrill/README.md

 - **pulse_heating_setpoint2** (*Optional) The reported setpoint of the right heating element on a Pulse 2000
 - **propane_level** (*Optional) The propane level on a V3 device
 - **battery_level** (*Optional) The battery level of the igrill device

-## Temperature unit:
-The temperature unit of the sensors are set to the unit reported by the iGrill device

 ## Additional diagnostic connection sensors
 If you require HA sensors to indicate if a BT connection to the iGrill device is established (e.g. for conditional cards), you can use the automations included in `ble_client` to update a template binary sensor like this: